jacobhdavis95-dot/BFS-Punch/README.md

 ## Current data model

-Punch items and resized photos are stored in the browser's `localStorage`.
+Project details, punch-item details, and the report deadline are automatically saved in the browser's `localStorage`.
+Selected photos are previewed for the current session but are not stored.
 Data is therefore specific to a browser and device, is not shared between users, and can be lost when site data is cleared.
 A production multi-user deployment will need authentication, a database, and object storage for photos.